Open Field Tackling Techniques

 - Team pursuit is the best form of open field tackling.
 Run or pass, teach your players to get to the football.
 Never assume your teammate will make the tackle in the open field.

-Here is an excellent article about the 5 fundamentals of youth football defense.
+(See Also) 5 fundamentals of youth football defense.